Successfulkid/Chapter-2/README.md

 </table>
            <h3><span class="dorian">About Coronavirus</span></h3>
     <p> Coronavirus disease (COVID-19) is an infectious disease caused by a new virus.
 The disease causes respiratory illness (like the flu) with symptoms such as a cough, fever, and in more severe cases, difficulty breathing.
-You can protect yourself by washing your hands frequently, avoiding touching your face, and avoiding close contact (1 meter or 3 feet) with people who are unwell.
+You can protect yourself by washing your hands frequently, avoiding touching your face, and avoiding close contact (1 meter or 3 feet) with unwell people.
     <h3 id="before-a-hurricane"><span class="dorian">How it spreads</span></h3>
    <P>Coronavirus disease spreads primarily through contact with an infected person when they cough or sneeze.
 It also spreads when a person touches a surface or object that has the virus on it, then touches their eyes, nose, or mouth.</>
       <h3 id="during-a-hurricane"><span class="dorian">How to protect yourself</span></h3>